Total Drama: The Ridonculous Race

 A spin-off series titled Total Drama Presents: The Ridonculous Race takes place in the same universe as the original show.
-The series is modeled on the format of The Amazing Race where the cast is split into multiple teams of two (referred to as duos) which race around the world throughout the series.
+The series is modeled on the format of The Amazing Race where the contestants are grouped into tag teams who race around the world throughout the series.
 There is a new host named Don, who replaced the original host Chris.
 Even though a few of the characters from the main series make appearances, the spin-off series is primarily dominated by a new cast.
-The spin-off series is a "buddy comedy" and includes 18 pairs of teams (36 characters).
+The spin-off series includes 18 pairs of teams (36 characters).
 It first premiered on September 7, 2015, on Cartoon Network and later premiered on January 4, 2016, on the Canadian version of Cartoon Network.

 Total DramaRama

 A second spin-off series was announced on December 19, 2017, as Total Drama Daycare.
 The series was later renamed Total DramaRama so that viewers would not mistake it for a daycare season of Total Drama.
-It first premiered on September 1, 2018 on Cartoon Network in the U.S. and on October 7, 2018 on Teletoon in Canada.
+It first premiered on September 1, 2018, on Cartoon Network in the U.S. and on October 7, 2018, on Teletoon in Canada.
 The series has a runtime length of eleven minutes, and is a slice of life comedy.
-It features some of the original characters from Total Drama Island as toddlers such as Beth, Bridgette, Cody, Courtney, Duncan, Gwen, Harold, Izzy, Leshawna, Noah and Owen, as well as Jude from 6teen.
+It features some of the original characters from Total Drama Island as toddlers such as Beth, Bridgette, Cody, Courtney, Duncan, Gwen, Harold, Izzy, Leshawna, Noah, and Owen, as well as Jude from 6teen.
 Chef Hatchet also returns as a younger adult.
 The series began production in early 2017.

 On February 13, 2019, the series was greenlit for a second season.

 On June 23, 2020, Corus Entertainment announced that the series was renewed for a third season, which was set to premiere in mid-2021.
 Revenge of the Island contestant, Lightning, and Pahkitew Island contestant, Sugar, were aged down to join the cast.